dataesr/affiliation-matcher/doc/matcher.md

 name and a city, can avoid this pitfall in this case.<br />

 We therefore propose to test several strategies, more or less demanding, starting with the safest (in terms of risk of false positives).
 That way, the user of the matching algorithm keeps the control on the risks it accepts, choosing himself the balance between precision and recall through the choice of the strategies that can be used.

 ### 2.2.4 Filtering sub-matching results
 Some fine-tuning can be applied to the results.
 The main one we developed is a post-filtering to remove sub-matching results.
 Let us give an example to show what a sub-matching result is.
 Think about an input affiliation description like "Columbia University Medical Center, New York, USA".
-The strategy combining label, city and country for the GRID registry naturally matches two entries :
+The strategy combining name, city and country for the GRID registry naturally matches two entries :

  - grid.239585.0 (Columbia University Medical Center)
    - name: **Columbia University Medical Center**, New York, USA
    - city: Columbia University Medical Center, **New York**, USA
    - country: Columbia University Medical Center, New York, **USA**
  - grid.21729.3f (Columbia University)
-   - name: **Columbia University**, New York, USA
+   - name: **Columbia University** Medical Center, New York, USA
    - city: Columbia University Medical Center, **New York**, USA
    - country: Columbia University Medical Center, New York, **USA**

 For each criterion, the second result (grid.21729.3f) has either the same match as the first result or a match that is contained in the first result match for the same criteria.
 Namely, "Columbia University" is contained in "Columbia University Medical Center" for the name criterion, and the other matches ("New York" for the city criterion and "USA" for the country criterion are the same.
 The second result is then a sub-match compared to the first result, and can be filtered.

 ### 2.2.5 Strategy groups

 As explained above, different strategies should be tested, from the most demanding (meaning with many matching criteria) to the least demanding (few matching criteria).
 If a strategy give one or more result, the loop over the strategies can be stopped.
 However, it does not always make sense to have a strict order between the strategies.
 That would have no impact if only one registry entry (at most) could be matched, but, in some cases, the affiliation signature in input should be matched with multiple registry entries.
 In that case, stopping at the first result of the most demanding strategy may impact the recall, especially if all the entries to be matched are not described with the same amount of details in the affiliation signature.
-So, instead of having an ordered list of strategies, we implemented an order list of strategy groups.
+So, instead of having an ordered list of strategies, we implemented an ordered list of strategy groups.
 A strategy group is itself a set of strategies, all the strategies within the group being tested for the matching.

 ## 2.3 Implementation with Elasticsearch

 Elasticsearch is a very powerful and modular search engine technology.
 We used the 7.8.0 Elasticsearch version, with the analysis-icu plugin.
 The implementation of our method is done in two main steps:

  - index construction: loading the criteria, each corresponding to an index in Elasticsearch